ulif/nominatim-vagrant/README.md

     $ nano installmaps.yml

+Edit the `vars` section, especially the `max_cache_mem` value that tells, how much memory there should be available for indexing/importing map data.

 Please note, that currently you can set only one map URL for indexing.
 Map data can normally be retrieved from